peterWSU109/ThermalPi/README.md

 See video for basic demonstration [Video_demonstration](https://youtu.be/Jvymuu6-stE)

-## Design Goals/Specifications
+## Specifications

-1) Small (Able to be held with one hand), and lightweight (Met!)
+1) wieghs 1 lb.
+15 ounces with 10000 mah 5v battery pack
-2) Screen people at a distance 3 to 6 feet (Met!)
+2) Screen people at a distance 1 to 6 feet
-3) Complete screening in less than 3 seconds (Met!)
+3) Complete screening in less than 1 seconds (May take longer from > 4 feet away)
-4) Create friendly UI for the end user (Met!)
+4) Create friendly UI for the end user
-5) Stretch Goal - Measure multiple users at once (Met!)
+5)  Measures multiple users at once
-6) Stretch Goal - Run for a full work day on battery (Can Run 5 to 8 hours depending on usage)
+6) Can Run 5 to 8 hours depending on usage via a 10000 mah 5v lion battery
-7) Stretch Goal - Accuracy within +/- 0.5 degree Celcius (Possibly, see below)
+7) Accuracy within +/- 0.5 degree Celcius (Possibly, see below)

 ### Notes on Accuracy
 The MLX90640 thermal camera is not accurate enough for this purpose by itself.
 A methodology using facial detection, facial tracking, facial temperature averaging, and a multiple linear regression model was utilized.
 As such, the accuracy of the model is only as good as the data given to model.
 In our limited testing the device could indeed get +/- 0.5 celcius accuracy greater than 95% of the time. **However, Our temperature samples were limited and may not be accurate across all enviroments and populations.**